As a Californian, both Japanese and Mexican ingredients have a huge influence on my menus. And this dish is no exception.

 Whether you’re looking for a meal to serve your friends on Cinco de Mayo or a vegetarian side to add to a potluck barbecue, this dish is a winner.
 And part of the beauty of it is, once you’ve got the technique down, you can switch things up with whatever beans or veggies you have on hand.

 Where will you serve this delicious summer salad?
+It’s a fun alternative to more traditional potato salads, like our oil and vinegar recipe.
 Share with us in the comments below, and don’t forget to give this recipe a rating while you’re there.

 Don’t forget to Pin It!